esridc/opendata-search-component/README.md

 - [With Ember 2.0](examples/ember-app/app/components/item-rating.js)
 - [With Aurelia](examples/aurelia-app/src)

-You may also want to look at the [source code](src/item-rating.js) for the component or the PDF presentation](https://github.com/patrickarlt/custom-element-boilerplate/raw/master/Cross-Framework%20UI%20Components.pdf).
+You may also want to look at the [source code](src/item-rating.js) for the component or the [PDF presentation](https://github.com/patrickarlt/custom-element-boilerplate/raw/master/Cross-Framework%20UI%20Components.pdf).

 ## Notes